Yes, Abyssus looks somewhat like BioShock, with its distinctive aesthetic and underwater world. Glad we got that out of the way.

 Strange things are lurking

-Throughout your play you will be working towards weapon and cosmetic unlocks, and also adding mystical shards that level up your personage, boosting your damage output and extended your health bar.
+Throughout your play, you will be working towards weapon and cosmetic unlocks, and also adding mystical shards that level up your personage, boosting your damage output and extending your health bar.
 This is all done back at your main base, a strange cavern filled with sunken ships and submarines.
 It is here that you coordinate your party and prep yourself for the run ahead, before jumping into a giant diving bell and then heading down into the abyss.

-Once you’ve arrived at the temple, the room layouts feel fairly static, however, their order is always shifting (there are 64 different rooms, I’m told).
+Once you’ve arrived at the temple, the room layouts feel fairly static; however, their order is always shifting (there are 64 different rooms, I’m told).
 During one of our team sessions, we all agreed that the early run variety wasn’t as good as it could be, although the number of enemies does seem to scale with your group, which helped keep us fully engaged during combat.
 I also rather liked the different objective-based missions, with challenges such as taking down towers or standing on pressure plates.
 They pop up from time to time and stop things from feeling too predictable.

 The world of Abyssus looks incredible, with really interesting environmental storytelling littered throughout the place.
 Apart from one or two annoying invisible walls and dodgy spawn points, this is a compelling location to explore and an eye-catching place to behold.
-Having said that, your progress through each run is very linnear, and the sense of wonder and exploration quickly starts to feel superficial.
+Having said that, your progress through each run is very linear, and the sense of wonder and exploration quickly starts to feel superficial.

 Is it better down where it’s wetter?

 The best thing about Abyssus, in my opinion, is the gunplay.
 I’ve got a lot of unlocks to work through still, but I’m already loving the shotgun.
-The weapon-feel is pretty decent, and there’s great differentiation between them all.
-The pool of potential abilities that you can use to upgrade your weapons isn’t massive, to be fair, but there is some variety and once you’ve got a full-set equipped it’s possible to synergise quite effectively.
+The weapon feel is pretty decent, and there’s great differentiation between them all.
+The pool of potential abilities that you can use to upgrade your weapons isn’t massive, to be fair, but there is some variety, and once you’ve got a full set equipped, it’s possible to synergise quite effectively.

-I think the only weapon that I’ve tried so far that doesn’t feel great to me is the melee attack; a great way to stun enemies and even knock a few blocks off, however, it didn’t have the same weighty and and satisfying feel as the rest of the arsenal.
+I think the only weapon that I’ve tried so far that doesn’t feel great to me is the melee attack; a great way to stun enemies and even knock a few blocks off, however, it didn’t have the same weighty and satisfying feel as the rest of the arsenal.

 There is a third ability alongside your main weapon.
-As standard these are auto-replenishing frag grenades, but you can unlock new options via the game’s challenge system.
+As standard, these are auto-replenishing frag grenades, but you can unlock new options via the game’s challenge system.
 In fact, I think it was probably the run where I stacked my grenades with powerful chain-lightning that Abyssus really clicked with me.

 The added damage dealing from the chained bolts of lightning meant I was able to fight the bosses and manage their supporting minions, and so I was able to progress further and see more of the game.
-Some of the abilities are very fun – especially the ethereal tentacles that rise from the floor, and of course my beloved electricity powers.
+Some of the abilities are very fun – especially the ethereal tentacles that rise from the floor, and of course, my beloved electricity powers.

-As you’ve no doubt deduced if you’ve read this article rather than simply skipping to this concluding paragraph: I really like Abyssus, particularly when playing in a party.
+As you’ve no doubt deduced if you’ve read this article rather than simply skipping to this concluding paragraph, I really like Abyssus, particularly when playing in a party.
 It’s in the game’s most chaotic moments that it shines brightest, when the team is up against it and working together.
-That’s not to say that it’s perfect, because the game has definitely landed with one or two little bugs and annoyances, although after pushing through a slow first couple of hours, I started to have a bunch of fun with Abyssus, I’m looking forward to diving back in, both alone and with my co-op buds.
+That’s not to say that it’s perfect, because the game has definitely landed with one or two little bugs and annoyances, although after pushing through a slow first couple of hours, I started to have a bunch of fun with Abyssus.
+I’m looking forward to diving back in, both alone and with my co-op buds.

 Would you like to know more?